Anastasia Mishina: 2020–2021 season: World Champions

-2021–2022 season: Beijing Olympics
+2021–2022 season: Beijing Olympics, national champions

 Entering the Olympic season as the reigning World champions, Mishina and Galliamov opted to retain their La Esmeralda program from the previous season, with revisions to account for new technical elements and choreography.
 Coach Moskvina designed their new free program to the music of Georgi Sviridov to express how "the youth is striving for something new and different than the past generation."
 Making their season debut at the 2021 CS Finlandia Trophy, they won the gold medal over rivals Tarasova/Morozov.

 At their first Grand Prix assignment, the 2021 NHK Trophy, Mishina/Galliamov won both segments of the competition to take the gold medal, again over Tarasova/Morozov.
 They skated without error in the short program and the free skate and had only a minor issue with their throw triple loop landing, requiring Mishina to put a hand down.
 Galliamov said they were "satisfied" with the result but "not the maximum yet; there is still room to grow."
 At their second event, the 2021 Rostelecom Cup, they were second in the short program after a jump error but won the free skate easily to take another gold medal.
 The results qualified them for the Grand Prix Final, to be held in Osaka, but it was subsequently cancelled due to restrictions prompted by the Omicron variant.

 At the 2022 Russian Championships, Mishina/Galliamov placed first in both segments of the competition to take the gold medal, 3.87 points ahead of silver medalists and training partner rivals Boikova/Kozlovskii.
 Mishina remarked afterward, "out of principle, we wanted to be on the podium here.
 This is our fourth time at Nationals, and we've never made the podium before, and I didn't make it with my previous partner either."